Wendel-Vieira/Pythonic-Snake-For-Battlesnake/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-- [Battlesnake](https://battlesnake.com) for proving this amazing competitive game 😊.
+- [Battlesnake](https://battlesnake.com) for providing this amazing competitive game 😊.
-- [Battlesnake Doc](https://docs.battlesnake.com) for their documentation on how to play the game!.
+- [Battlesnake Doc](https://docs.battlesnake.com) for their documentation on how to code your snake!

 <!-- links and images -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->